 Congratulations, you're officially a Triton College student!

 Registering for classes can be done in-person, over the phone, or through the student portal.
 Classes fill quickly, so it is important to register early for the best selection of courses and class meeting times.
-Students who completed orientation online must meet with a counselor to register for class.
-Counselors are available to all students seeking assistance in course selection and academic planning.
+Students who completed orientation online must meet with an advisor to register for class.
+Advisors are available to all students seeking assistance in course selection and academic planning.

 After registration, students should pay their tuition or make payment arrangements as quickly as possible to avoid being dropped from classes.* Payments can be made at the Cashier’s Office, located in the Student Center, Room B-130.
 Students receiving Financial Aid will receive additional information about any portion of tuition they may still owe.

 - Payment in full by cash, money order, check or credit card (MasterCard, Visa, or American Express)

 - FACTS Tuition Payment Plan (via MyTriton Portal)

 - FACTS Deferred Payment Plan (via MyTriton Portal)

 *The payment grace period ends approximately three weeks prior to the start of the semester.
 After that, tuition is due within two days (48 hours) of the date that you register.
 If you are unable to make payment or setup a payment plan, your classes may be dropped and you would have to register again.

 Triton College defines a returning student as one who has not been actively enrolled for one calendar year, or any Triton College graduate returning to take additional classes.
 To successfully re-enroll, returning students will need to complete the following steps.

 - Update contact information if necessary.
 If applicable submit supporting documentation to the Records Office.